 When it comes to purchasing a home caveat emptor (buyer beware) definitely applies.
 The role of a solicitor/conveyancer is to handle legal aspects of home buying; not to provide a comprehensive outline of long-term pros and cons of shared ownership.
 And the less you pay for conveyancing services, the more basic the service you’re likely to receive.
 Ask lots of questions before committing to your purchase.
 Links provided here should not be taken as endorsements but may help to provide starting points for your own research.

 Shared Ownership Resources is funded, in part, via sponsorship from companies with relevant expertise.
 Take a look at the Sponsors page for information about their services.
 Other useful organisations are listed below.

 HomeOwners Alliance (HOA) – Campaign to protect the rights of property owners.
 Aims include scrapping stamp duty for those buying a home to live in, and reform of the home buying process.
-Their website has various posts on shared ownership, including pros and cons.
+Their website has various posts on shared ownership, including ‘some pitfalls you’ll want to avoid‘.

 Just Space – An informal alliance of around 80 community groups, campaigns and concerned independent organisations which was formed to act as a voice for Londoners at grass-roots level during the formulation of London’s major planning strategy, particularly the London Plan.

 LEASE (Leasehold Advisory Service) – An executive non-departmental public body, sponsored by the Ministry of Housing, Communities & Local Government, that provides free advice on residential leasehold and park homes law.
 The website is a useful source of information but has been criticised for acting on behalf of landlords and managing agents, and for failing to expose deficiencies in legislation.